Open a Company in Hong Kong in 2026

 • Later, when your first tax form arrives (18 months after incorporation), they charge you again for proper auditing services.

-• In reality, you don’t need to pay accounting and auditing fees until the second year, but by locking you in early, they hold your cash unnecessarily and give you reports that have no legal use with the tax department.
+• In reality, you don’t need to pay accounting and auditing fees until the second year, but by locking you in early, they hold your cash unncessarily and give you reports that have no legal use with the tax department.

-Some even disguise these charges under “packages” that look comprehensive but are filled with fine print.
-What they call “free incorporation” is simply a bait to get you to commit cash upfront.
 The truth: A genuine service provider will always list out all fees clearly in writing, with no hidden charges, and you only pay the audit fee when you need the service.
 At Get Started HK, our service fees and timelines are transparent.
 You know exactly what you’re paying for, and you won’t be surprised by hidden costs later.
 Know the law, protect your business, and choose an honest agent who values transparency over gimmicks.

-CHAPTER 4: How To Open a Corporate Bank Account in Hong Kong
+d.
+How To Open a Corporate Bank Account in Hong Kong

 What’s more?
 For three consecutive years (2023, 2024 & 2025), Get Started HK has been awarded Airwallex’s No.1 Partner Award, a recognition of our unmatched expertise and client success.
 So Why settle for #2 (the others), when #1 – Get Started HK – is proven, trusted, and undefeated.
 We don’t just provide referrals, we build relationships.
 Together with Airwallex, we empower startups and SMEs with: